Skip to main content

 Configuring Connectors to Use the Proxy Server

-2. In the left pane, click Connector.
+2. In the left pane, click the Connectors icon.

-3. If the connector supports a proxy, it will include the Proxy field.
+5. In the Settings page, scroll down the field in the right pane.
+If the connector supports a proxy, it will include the Proxy field.

-4. Enter the following in the Proxy field:
+6. Enter the following in the Proxy field:

 • 192.168.255.6:3128